bgianfo/bgianfo.github.io/_posts/2014-09-20-how-to-kill-an-azure-linux-vm.md

 {% endhighlight %}

-The machine will never come up, as it will hang on boot :).
+The machine will never come up, as it will be hung on boot.